goschtl/zope/megrok.chameleon/trunk/README.txt

 megrok.chameleon as an egg and include its ZCML.
 The best place to do this is to make `megrok.chameleon` a dependency of your application by adding it to your ``install_requires`` list in ``setup.cfg``.
-If you used grokprojet to create your application ``setup.py`` is located in the project root.
+If you used grokproject to create your application ``setup.py`` is located in the project root.
 It should look something like this::

    install_requires=['setuptools',